 - Division of Military Benefits: Military divorces involve the division of military pensions and benefits, such as healthcare and housing allowances.
 These benefits can be substantial and require careful consideration and equitable division.

 - Deployment and Custody Issues: Frequent deployments can complicate child custody arrangements in military divorces.
-We can help you develop custody agreements that consider the unique challenges of military service.
+We will help you develop custody agreements that consider the unique challenges of military service.

 - Timing: Military service can impact the timing of divorce proceedings.
 The Servicemembers Civil Relief Act (SCRA) may provide certain protections and delays in divorce proceedings for active-duty service members.
 Our team is well-versed in these legal provisions and can guide you.